 What Does Putting Tape on the Nose Do?

-When correctly used, nose tape:
+When correctly used, nose tape can:

-- Applies light pressure → reduces swelling.
+- Apply light pressure to help reduce swelling.

-- Keeps incisions or wounds closed (or protected).
+- Help keep incisions or wounds protected.

 - Duration: After surgery, external splints may stay for a week or more.